What Is Financial Spread Betting Leverage and Margin?

 spread betting leverage and margin illustration

-Leverage is the borrowed money that you receive from your spread betting broker and is automatically added to your bet once you enter the position.
+Leverage is the borrowed money that you receive from your financial spread betting broker and is automatically added to your bet once you enter the position.

 It is the borrowed money that is the secret ingredient that lets you control much larger positions even if your initial investment is relatively small.